-- 11.1 We are committed to providing you with a high quality service that is both efficient and effective.
-If, at any point you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know by contacting Paul Hollinshead or Mark Harrison. - 11.2 We undertake to look into any complaint carefully and promptly and to do all we can to explain the position to you.
-If we do not answer your complaint to your satisfaction, you may, of course, take up the matter with our professional body, ICAEW.
+- We are committed to providing you with a high-quality service that is both efficient and effective.
+If, at any point you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know by contacting Paul Hollinshead on pgh@markjrees.co.uk or Mark Harrison on mh@markjrees.co.uk. - 11.2 We undertake to investigate any complaint carefully and promptly and to do all we can to explain the position to you.
+We will acknowledge your letter within five business days of its receipt and endeavour to deal with your complaint within eight weeks. - 12.3 If we do not answer your complaint to your satisfaction, you may, of course, take up the matter with our professional body, ICAEW.